dubtran/hypemergence/README.md

 **Check it out here: [HypeMergence](http://bit.ly/1nYCk7q)(Chrome and Safari only)**

-*For some goodies, if you click the artist you'll get their song via Soundcloud.
-If you hover, you'll see their social media user change over time - normalized to account for artists with less follwers/listens/etc.*
+*For some goodies, if you click the artist you'll get their song via SoundCloud.
+If you hover, you'll see the change in tranction of their social media account over time - normalized to account for artists with less overall followers/listens/etc.*

 <img src="https://raw.githubusercontent.com/dubtran/hypemergence/master/imgs/Screen%20Shot%202014-07-29%20at%2011.48.26%20PM.png">
 --------------------------------------